Skip to main content

 The Biostatistics Branch of the NCI Division of Cancer Epidemiology & Genetics is seeking postdoctoral fellow(s) interested in developing statistical methods for analyzing novel types of data from studies of cancer.
 Such data include high-dimensional genetics and biomarker observations, data from electronic medical records, environmental and spatial data, and longitudinal and survival data.

-• Statistical Genetics and Genomics Postdoctoral Fellowship
+• Statistical Methods in Genetics and Genomics Postdoctoral Fellowship

 • Genetic Epidemiology of Skin Cancer, Postdoctoral Fellowship